 Cafe Bustelo is a newcomer to the Keurig K-cup arena.
-But, man o' man did they explode into the market place.
+But, man o' man did they explode into the marketplace.
 For weeks, social media was abuzz with Cafe Bustelo lovers thrilled with the new K-cup option.
-I have to admit, I had not hear of this brand until then and was shocked by the loyalty of their drinkers.
-Of course this left me very anxious to try my first cup!
+I have to admit, I had not heard of this brand until then and was shocked by the loyalty of their drinkers.
+Of course, this left me very anxious to try my first cup!

 Cafe Bustelo is currently available in two roasts- Colombian and Espresso Style.
 I decided to sample Espresso Style first as the simple joy of espresso coffee holds a special place in my heart.

-This Kcup is beyond perfect for making any and all espresso based coffee house drinks especially Cafe Con Lech (recipe here).
-In addition if you are an iced coffee fan, try this one cold...I think you will love it!
+This Kcup is beyond perfect for making any and all espresso-based coffee house drinks especially Cafe Con Lech.
+In addition, if you are an iced coffee fan, try this one cold...I think you will love it!